gjmcn/zap/docs/contents-md/Overview.md

 Except for `class` and `extends`, all operators that take a body operand have an asynchronous version:

 ```
-// prints the string on the final line (and returns a promise
+// prints the length of the data (and returns a promise that
-// that resolves to the string)
+// resolves to the length)
 asyncScope
     data = 'data.json' \fetch await ~json await
-    'The data has '(data :length)' rows' print
+    data :length print
 ```

 #### DOM